Hugamine/HM50S-firmware/lvgl/docs/src/details/widgets/image.rst

 Palette and Alpha index
 -----------------------

-Besides RGB888 and ARGB8888 color formats, the following formats are supported:
+Besides the *True color* (RGB) color format, the following formats are
+supported:

 - **Indexed**: Image has a color palette, and each pixel is an index into that palette.
 - **Alpha indexed**: The values stored at pixel positions are alpha (opacity) values.